What You Won't Find in bodygoodies

 - Sodium Laureth Sulfate: Causes skin irritation and dermatitis.
 Used mainly in shampoo and conditioners.
 Has ether added and is toxic.

-- Talc: Hazardous.
+- Talc: hazardous.
 Toxic by inhalation.
-Some talc found to contain amphibole particle distribution typical to asbestos (which is cancer causing).
+Some talc found to contain amphibole particle distribution typical to asbestos, which is cancer-causing (carcingenic).

 - Humectant: a product that helps the skin retain moisture.
 Vegetable glycerine is a humectant.

-- Mutagenic: Changes the genetic code which are the building blocks of cells.
+- Mutagenic: changes genetic code, the building blocks of cells.